-The events collected from the agents and from Azure are correlated in the security analytics engine to provide you tailored recommendations (hardening tasks), that you should follow to make sure your workloads are secure, and threat detection alerts.
+The events collected from the agents and from Azure are correlated in the security analytics engine to provide you tailored recommendations (hardening tasks), that you should follow to make sure your workloads are secure, and security alerts.
 You should investigate such alerts as soon as possible to make sure malicious attacks aren't taking place on your workloads.

 When you enable Security Center, the security policy built-in to Security Center is reflected in Azure Policy as a built in initiative under Security Center category.
 The built-in initiative is automatically assigned to all Security Center registered subscriptions (Free or Standard tiers).
 The built-in initiative contains only Audit policies.
 For more information about Security Center policies in Azure Policy, see Working with security policies.

 Azure Security Center enables you to strengthen your security posture.
 This means it helps you identify and perform the hardening tasks recommended as security best practices and implement them across your machines, data services, and apps.
 This includes managing and enforcing your security policies, and making sure your Azure virtual machines, non-Azure servers, and Azure PaaS services are compliant.
 Security Center provides you with the tools you need to have a bird's eye view on your workloads, with focused visibility on your network security estate.